jpdery/moobile-core-doc/Source/Classes/Control/ListItem.md

 Name        | Description
 ----------- | -----------
-`list-item` | Defines the element that act as a list item.
+`list-item` | Defines an element acting as a list item.
 Use the `data-list-item` property to specify a subclass instead.
-`label`     | Defines the element that act as a list item label.
+`label`     | Defines an element acting as a list item label.
 If unspecified, the contents of the button's element will act as its label.
-`image`     | Defines the element that act as a list item image.
+`image`     | Defines an element acting as a list item image.
-`detail`    | Defines the element that act as a list item detail text.
+`detail`    | Defines an element acting as a list item detail text.

 Events {#events}
 --------------------------------------------------------------------------------